 One, as a co-founder of Hey Mary, I’m helping expand the use of artificial intelligence to optimize and personalize cannabis dosing.

-Two, as a co-founder of Lele+Bianca, I’m building a universal cannabis brand to empower women.
+Two, as a founder of LELE, I’m building a universal cannabis brand to empower women.

 Three, as the publisher of Sensi Magazine, I’m breaking through stigmas by educating on “The New Normal” and helping our cannabis legacy communities have a voice.

 Four, through my first company, Humboldt Grace, I’m expanding how the values of cannabis culture can positively impact the world.
 Simply, I LOVE being a part of creating things that heal and generate more love in the world.